4-Day Costa Rica Jungle and Nature Experience

 Your Local Impact

-Cerro Escondido is a community-run lodge, set up by APSEPALECO, located at the southern end of the Nicoya Peninsula.
+On this Costa Rica Jungle trip you'll stay at Cerro Escondido - a community-run lodge, set up by APSEPALECO, located at the southern end of the Nicoya Peninsula.
 ASEPALECO is a non-governmental non-profit organization founded in 1991 to develop environmental awareness on the Nicoya peninsula.
 With this objective, the organisation has promoted environmental education programs and has taken care of the handling and re-use of solid waste as well as recycling.
 It has also organised campaigns for the reduction of forest fires, for the protection of water sources and the implementation of the Peninsular Biological Corridor.

 Through the operation of the Cerro Escondido Lodge in the Karen Mogensen Reserve, ASEPALECO is trying to generate funds for their conservation and education projects.
 The lodge is a responsible tourism project and so is respectful of the environment, the society and the culture of the area, whilst generating income sources for the communities close to the reserve.